 Nevertheless, a GamesMaster bonus room did make it into the final game released to retailers.
 If you bash your way through a false sweet-pocked wall in the first level you’ll discover a cavernous throng of clocks and various other collectables arranged to spell out ‘GamesMaster’, plus a couple of extra lives.

-Commodore were patently convinced that Gremlin had hit the jackpot with Zool so commissioned them to produce a custom, special edition to be included in the inaugural CD32 pack.
+Commodore was patently convinced that Gremlin had hit the jackpot with Zool so commissioned them to produce a custom, special edition to be included in the inaugural CD32 pack.
 Nevertheless, as it was only 40% complete three months away from the console’s release, the Diggers and Oscar were drafted in to represent the brand instead, though sadly left a lot to be desired as the ambassadors it sorely needed to establish the CD32 as a viable 32-bit platform for the future.

 In Spring 1994, the Amiga 1200 won the consolation prize; Zool 2 was bundled with the ‘Computer Combat’ pack.
 Better late than never I suppose.

-Much to Gremlin’s chagrin, from the outset all the major Amiga publications began referring to Zool as an ant.
+Much to Gremlin’s chagrin, from the outset, all the major Amiga publications began referring to Zool as an ant.
 The manual calls him an “interstellar cosmos dweller from the Nth dimension” and as far as we know no prior press releases had been issued to the contrary, yet there was this complete consensus with regards to his supposed genus.

 If you deliberately set out to devise a slick caricature of an ant with that obligatory 90s attitude kids were told they aspired to, without worrying too much about the accuracy of its anatomy, number of legs, antennae and so on, it probably would look a lot like Zool, so maybe the critics had a point.

 Designer, Ade Carless, really didn’t help his cause to be honest.
-The Zool sprite is composed of two basic geometric spheroids (not all that dissimilar to an ant!) and based on the stripped down guise of Bomberman, though with exaggeratedly expressive feline-like eyes.
+The Zool sprite is composed of two basic geometric spheroids (not all that dissimilar to an ant!) and based on the stripped-down guise of Bomberman, though with exaggeratedly expressive feline-like eyes.
 These minimalistic building blocks ensured animating the character within the confines of a 48 pixels x 48 pixels canvas was kept as manageable as possible.

 Gremlin explicitly set out to establish Zool as the Amiga’s mascot, our antidote to Sega’s Sonic and Nintendo’s Mario, yet without pausing for breath diluted their argument by porting it to every popular platform in the known universe… plus the Acorn Archimedes.